 - Low Energy

 I was experiencing 1-7.
-These were all actually happening to me at once.
-A person who barely consumed much caffeine to begin with!
+These were all actually happening to me at once!
+I’m a person who barely consumed caffeine, to begin with!
 (A standard cup of coffee may contain more than 95mg of caffeine whereas a cup of tea only has approximately 26mg.
 Clearly, that is still more than enough to somehow alter your body.)
 For all of you daily coffee drinkers who have tried quitting, I can’t even imagine what that must feel like.
 I really can’t.

 Introversions Role in Sensitivity